 A teacher resources website

 containing ideas and time-saving resources for busy teachers.
-Laura’s posts consist mainly of teacher hacks, fun activities for kids, professional development insights, student engagement, making connections, and other noteworthy stuff.
+Laura’s posts consist mainly of teacher hacks, fun activities for kids, professional development insights, student engagement, making connections, and other fun ideas.
 Laura is an author and teacher based in Fayetteville, NC.

 Contact: Laura Candler

 An edublog involving a teacher’s fun experiences with six-year-olds in a school in Saskatchewan, Canada.
-Ms. Cassidy lets you join the joy and excitement of learning, as she shares her Twitter feed and daily activities with her jolly and super curious students.
+Ms. Cassidy invites you to join the joy and excitement of learning through her Twitter feed and daily activities with her jolly and super curious students.

 Contact: Kathy R. Cassidy

 Sheryl’s blog revolves around playful learning, mainly for little kids in preschool and nursery.
 Get exclusive tips, activity concepts, themes, and helpful content aimed at teachers, preschoolers and toddlers for more effective education at the early stage of development.

 Contact: Sheryl Cooper

 A psychology-themed blog written by a Chartered Psychologist and an Associate Fellow of the British Psychological Society.
 Most of his articles discuss teaching theories, learning concepts, education-related research, emotional issues of youth, learning determination, resilience, and general mental health.

 It’s more than just a teachers’ website.
 It’s a blog created to promote learning, critical thinking, effective teaching strategies, as well as valuable content for parents.
 Take an in-depth look at timely education topics and significant advice on professional growth.

 Contact: Terry Heick